bluebread/StdPDFBookmarker/readme.md

 Syntax of rule file is like some nested memo list.
 In your rule file, be careful that all of indents MUST be '\t' (not 4 or 2 spaces ' ') in every single line.
+All '_' symbols in title of a bookmark will be replaced by space.